KostromDan/Simple-Snowy-Fix/README.md

 ## Features

-In vanilla snow quite common won't generate on the leaves of trees.
+In vanilla, snow quite often won't generate on the leaves of trees.
+All snowy biomes from all world generation mods are also affected.
+This looks especially bad on big, voluminous trees from mods.
-It's because of a Vanilla bug [MC-119599](https://bugs.mojang.com/browse/MC/issues/MC-119599), If tree leaves are in a chunk generated before the chunk containing the tree’s trunk, snow won’t cover those leaves because the snow was placed before the leaves were added.
+It's because of a Vanilla bug, [MC-119599](https://bugs.mojang.com/browse/MC/issues/MC-119599).
+If tree leaves are in a chunk generated before the chunk containing the tree’s trunk, snow won’t cover those leaves because the snow was placed before the leaves were added.
 This very simple mod fixes this issue.
 No dependencies, just drop it in and it works.

 ## Configuration